Multi-Dictionary Learning for Low Rank Sparse Coding: Related Work

 \section{Related Work}

-\vsa { \bf Sparse coding} is widely employed in signal processing~\cite{zhang2015survey,rubinstein2010dictionaries, GIST}, image analysis~\cite{elad2006image} and computer vision~\cite{wright2008robust}.
+{ \bf Sparse coding} is widely employed in signal processing~\cite{zhang2015survey,rubinstein2010dictionaries, GIST}, image analysis~\cite{elad2006image} and computer vision~\cite{wright2008robust}.
 Existing methods can be grouped into three main categories: convex optimization solutions, non-convex techniques, and greedy algorithms~\cite{marques2018review}.
 Relaxation techniques impose sparsity on the coding coefficients via L1 regularizers~\cite{TGSD,MDTD}, while greedy algorithms select one atom at a time~\cite{wang2012generalized,de2017sparsity,lee2016sparse}.
-Most existing methods focus on 1D signals while we focus on 2D signals.
+Most existing methods focus on 1D signals while we focus on 2D signals, in the sense that most existing methods do not enforce a Kronecker structure for learned dictionaries.

-{\bf 2D and multi-way sparse coding} methods generalize the one dimensional setting by employing separate dictionaries for each dimension of the data~\cite{fang20122d,old_2D,zhang2017joint,TGSD,MDTD}.
+{\bf Two-way and multi-way sparse coding} methods generalize the one dimensional setting by employing separate dictionaries for each dimension of the data~\cite{fang20122d,old_2D,zhang2017joint,TGSD,MDTD}.
 Some methods in this group place no assumptions about the rank of the encoding matrix~\cite{old_2D,zhang2017joint,fang20122d,2D_low_rank_completion}, while others impose a low rank on the learned encoding~\cite{TGSD, MDTD}.
-Our coding coefficient model is inspired by the low-rank models above, however, while the methods above adopt (fixed) analytical dictionaries we learn the dictionaries from data which as we show through experimental comparisons enables more accurate and compact data encoding.
+Our coding coefficient model is inspired by the low-rank models above; however, while the methods above adopt (fixed) analytical dictionaries we learn the dictionaries from data which as we show through experimental comparisons enables more accurate and compact data encoding.